RoelofRuis/termites/readme.md

 }
 ```

-Tie your components together in a graph:
+Connect your nodes ports in a graph:

 ```go
 package main